isonno/GrabAllen/README.md

+# GrabAllen
-# GrabAllen - Download the Paul Allen auction Photos from Christies
+## Download the Paul Allen auction Photos from Christies

-In August 2024, Christies auction host [posted auctions of Paul Allen's collections](https://www.christies.com/en/stories/gen-one-innovations-from-the-paul-g-allen-collection-1f0df60a726e4dcbabef3a91a57ef7ee) of technology, history and science fiction memorabila.
+In August 2024, the Christies auction house [posted auctions of Paul Allen's collection](https://www.christies.com/en/stories/gen-one-innovations-from-the-paul-g-allen-collection-1f0df60a726e4dcbabef3a91a57ef7ee) of technology, history and science fiction memorabila.
 Along with the listings are great, high-res color photos of his collection.

-Many of the items in this collection were displayed at the Living Computer Museum, which shut down for good in 2020.
+Many of the items in this collection were displayed at the Living Computer Museum in Seattle, which shut down for good in 2020.
 As [Jason Scott explains](https://ascii.textfiles.com/archives/5672), the LCM wasn't really a "museum", it was just Paul letting people look at his cool collection of toys.

-When Allen died in 2018, there was no plan in place to independently sustain the LCM, hence its closure and the auction of the major artifacts it displayed.
+When Allen died in 2018, there was no plan in place to independently sustain the LCM, hence its eventual closure and the auction of the major artifacts it displayed.

 Now, Christie's is no more a "museum" than the LCM was, and the excellent photos they took for the auction are irrelevant to them once the sales commission checks are cashed.
 Hence